Clinical Policy Bulletin: Diabetes Tests, Programs and Supplies

 Aetna considers the GlucoWatch Biographer (Cygnus Inc, Redwood City, CA.), a glucose meter that is worn on the wrist, experimental and investigational.

-Aetna considers reflectance meters with an electronic voice medically necessary DME only for legally blind (best corrected visual acuity less than 20/200) persons with diabetes.
+Aetna considers reflectance meters with an electronic voice, automatic timers, and specially designed arrangements of supplies and materials to allow the visually impaired to use the equipment without assistance medically necessary DME only for legally blind (best corrected visual acuity less than 20/200) persons with diabetes.

 Blood Glucose Monitors with Integrated Lancing/Blood Sample:

 Aetna considers blood glucose monitors with integrated lancing/blood sample medically necessary DME in persons with diabetes who meet either of the following criteria: